This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 In each of those cases, the prohibitions are civil in nature.

 The ACCC regularly seeks relief in the Federal Court of Australia for breaches of these prohibitions.
 For example, the ACCC recently obtained civil penalties of A$4.9 million from Baxter Healthcare for breaches of the prohibitions on misuse of market power and vertical conduct and civil penalties of A$14 million against Cabcharge for breaches of the prohibition on misuse of market power.
-In cartels, the ACCC has obtained civil penalties from Visy of A$36 million for its involvement in the corrugated cardboard box cartel and civil penalties of A$40 million from a number of airlines involved in the air freight cartel.
+In cartels, the ACCC has obtained civil penalties of A$8.2 million from suppliers involved in a fine paper cartel, civil penalties of A$36 million from Visy for its involvement in the corrugated cardboard box cartel and civil penalties of more than A$52 million from a number of airlines involved in the air freight cartel.

 Penalties for contraventions of the CCA